roxlabs/coldstitch/README.md

+# Coldstitch

-# Create complex code snippets with just Tagged Templates
+Create complex code snippets with just Tagged Templates.

 Coldstitch is a small but powerful library that enables JavaScript/TypeScript developers to write from simple to complex code snippets with ease.
 It uses [Tagged Templates](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#tagged_templates) and some tricks to make sure the generate code is correct and well indented.